bseddon/ocsp-responder/README.md

 ### Non-use case

 The target use of this responder is not to get browsers to recognise certificates you generate.
 Browsers include a bundle of certificates from well-known root certificate authorities such as Digicert,Let's Encrypt and others.
-Although the responder will generate a valid response if asked by a browser, unless your CA certificate is signed by a well-known root certificate authority or a recognized intermediary, the browser will not validate certificates you create and sign if your certificate chain does not end at a well-known root certificate authority.
+Although the responder will generate a valid response if asked by a browser, unless your CA certificate is signed by a well-known root certificate authority or a recognized intermediary.
+That is, the browser will not validate certificates you create and sign if your certificate chain does not end at a well-known root certificate authority.

 ### Requirements